Musician Facing Multiple DUI and Vehicular Homicide Charges

 According to the report, the Nashville DUI accident took place on April 19, 2013.
 Mr. Harrell is accused of driving under the influence of prescription drugs and alcohol when he crashed into another car that killed another driver, Paul Howard Shoulders Jr., 47.
 No trial date has been set for the vehicular homicide case, but a hearing for a motion to suppress has been set.
 Mr. Harrell is likely to remain under house arrest in Nashville pending the trial in that case, but eventually he will have to return to serve the six month sentence for his second DUI charge in Mississippi.

-Contact a Nashville DUI Accident Attorney Today
+Contact a Nashville DUI Accident Lawyer Today

 Being injured by a driver under the influence of alcohol or drugs can often complicate an already complex situation.
 These drivers should be held accountable when their reckless and negligent choice results in another person’s serious injury or death, especially when the driver has multiple convictions for DUI.
-The experienced personal injury attorneys at Calhoun Law, PLC have years of experience representing the victims of DUI accident cases and can get you the compensation that you deserve.
+The experienced personal injury lawyers at Calhoun Law, PLC have years of experience representing the victims of DUI accident cases and can get you the compensation that you deserve.
 Call the office or contact us today for a free and confidential review of your case.